philosowaffle/peloton-to-garmin/docs/configuration/json.md

 ### Advanced usage

 Typically this section is only needed in the `webui.local.json` so that the Web UI knows where to find the running Api.
 However, if you have a unique setup and need to modify the Host and Port the Api binds to, then you can also provide this config section in the `api.local.json`.
-The value you set in `api.local.json` for `HostUrl` should always match the value in `webui.local.json`.

 ```json
  "Api": {